jupyterlite/jupyterlite/docs/howto/python/wheels.md

-# Ship additional pyolite wheels at build time
+# Ship additional Pyodide wheels at build time

 User-installable wheels can be included at extension build time.
-Wheel indices can be generated with the `jupyter lite pip index` [CLI](../../reference/cli.ipynb#pyolite-wheels) and then included in `package.json#/piplite`: make sure to include the index and `.whl` files in `package.json#/files` as well.
+Wheel indices can be generated with the `jupyter lite pip index` [CLI](../../reference/cli.ipynb#pyodide-wheels) and then included in `package.json#/piplite`: make sure to include the index and `.whl` files in `package.json#/files` as well.

-## Adding pyolite wheels
+## Adding wheels to the Pyodide kernel

-The [pyolite kernel](../../quickstart/using.md#kernels) itself consists of a bit of JavaScript and customized python wheels, which in turn require other wheels and pre-built WASM modules and other JavaScript.
+The [Pyodide kernel](../../quickstart/using.md#kernels) itself consists of a bit of JavaScript and customized python wheels, which in turn require other wheels and pre-built WASM modules and other JavaScript.